Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning: Related Work

-There also exist tools for synthesizing safe controllers without considering them as shields for reinforcement learning\cite{sreach,soudjani2015fau}.
+There also exist tools for synthesizing safe controllers without considering them as shields \cite{sreach,soudjani2015fau}.
 Similar to \cite{sreach}, our verification algorithm supports linear, time-varying, discrete-time systems that are perturbed by a stochastic disturbance, but our algorithm is demonstrably more scalable.
-Specifically, we verify the safety property of the linear controller family generated by LQR, and learn other non-functional properties using standard reinforcement learning algorithms supplemented with the verified linear controller family.
 Reinforcement learning algorithms can generally support complex properties defined with various objectives.
 For example, \cite{camacho2019ltl,toro2018teaching} encode LTL specifications into rewards and train neural controllers with reinforcement learning.
 However, simply encoding specifications as rewards cannot provide any guarantee on ensuring critical safety properties are preserved.
 In contrast, our methodology provides desired verifiable results, exploiting the capability of learning other complex properties using standard reinforcement learning techniques.
-There also exists approaches that consider falsification methods~\cite{dreossi-jar19,annpureddy2011s,dreossi2015efficient,c2e2,deepexplore} that aim to find potential unsafe safes in CPS systems.
+There also exists approaches that consider falsification methods~\cite{dreossi-jar19,dreossi2015efficient,c2e2,deepexplore} that aim to find potential unsafe safes in CPS systems.
 They can work with complex specifications and high dimensions systems.
 However, they do not provide provably verifiable guarantees.
 Another related line of work uses contraction metrics to co-learn controllers and certificates~\cite{sun2020learning}, combining them with Lyapunov certificates.
 Pursuing this line of work is a topic of future research.